 Rachmaninoff—Isle of the Dead

 The Isle of the dead by Rachmaninoff is regarded as the quintessential expression of the composer’s melancholy.
-He was inspired by a painting by Swiss Artist Arnold Böcklin: such painting depicts an solitary island surrounded by a barricade of stones, and a black-clad helmsman operates a boat in the distance,which carries white-clad, ghostlike passengers.
-In fact, the cellos and the harp at the beginning on the composition suggest the rhythmic movement of the dark waters surrounding the isle.
-Throughout the piece which, it goes without saying, has its “climatic” moments, Rachmaninoff hints at the Dies Irae theme.
+He was inspired by a painting by Swiss Artist Arnold Böcklin: such painting depicts a solitary island surrounded by a barricade of stones, and a black-clad helmsman operates a boat in the distance, which carries white-clad, ghostlike passengers.
+In fact, the cellos and the harp at the beginning of the composition suggest the rhythmic movement of the dark waters surrounding the isle.
+Throughout the piece which has its “climatic” moments, Rachmaninoff hints at the Dies Irae theme.